-When you want to keep your bread fresh for longer periods of time, it’s going to be important to store your bread properly.
+When you want to keep your bread fresh for longer periods of time, it’s going to be important to store it properly.

 This is why many people choose to buy bread boxes or special bread containers that lock bread up in an airtight environment.
-If you manage to do this, then your bread will stay fresh for a good bit longer.
+If you manage to do this, it will stay fresh for a good bit longer.

 If you don’t do a good job of storing your bread somewhere safe, then it’s not going to stay fresh for very long at all.

-If you’re trying to keep normal bread that you bought from the store fresh, then you should at least try to put the bread slices back in the plastic baggie that it came in.
+If you’re trying to keep normal bread that you bought from the store fresh, you should at least try to put the slices back in the plastic baggie that it came in.

 Try to wrap the bread up tightly without allowing too much air to get in.
-This will help to prevent the bread from going stale faster than it normally should.
+This will help to prevent it from going stale faster than it normally should.

 Sometimes it might be beneficial to keep your bread away from other things and out of your way.
-You could store your bread inside of your microwave when it isn’t in use if that would be convenient for you.
+You could store it inside of your microwave when it isn’t in use if that would be convenient for you.

 Otherwise, having a shelf in your pantry that is dedicated to bread should be fine.

-You really just want to try to keep your bread away from moisture to avoid any problems.
+You really just want to try to keep it away from moisture to avoid any problems.
 It’s also important to keep it away from really hot or cold places.